irfan7mi/ElevateLabsIntern/Task1/README.md

 - **Responsive Design**: Ensures the page looks good on all devices.
 - **Box Model**: Used for spacing and layout control.
 - **Hover States**: Added for interactivity.

-## Screenshots
-*(Optional: Add screenshots of the landing page on desktop and mobile views)*

-## Submission
-This project is submitted as part of the Elevate Labs internship task on May 26, 2025.